-My legs by this time feel like lead, I am sweating, exhausted, bewildered, scared, anxious, and paralyzed.
+My legs by this time feel like lead; I am sweating, exhausted, bewildered, scared, anxious, and paralyzed.
 I get up and fall back against a wall.
-A co-worker that was sharing my office at the time gets up and comes to my rescue and asks me if I am OK.
+A co-worker who was sharing my office gets up, comes to my rescue, and asks me if I am OK.

 After a few seconds of resting against the wall, I make it out to the hallway with my purse while crying frantically.
 I feel like the air in my lungs has been sucked out.

-I stop right in front of my boss’s office and he looks up from his meeting at me and he knows exactly what to do after hearing the few unintelligent words I managed to mutter amidst my crying.
-He grabs his briefcase and says “let’s go I’ll drive”.
+I stop right in front of my boss’s office, and he looks up from his meeting at me, and he knows what to do after hearing the few unintelligent words; I managed to mutter amidst my crying.
+He grabs his briefcase and says, “let’s go.
+I’ll drive”.

 That prayer carried me through that rough day, and I was thankful for it.

-Finally, we make it to the hospital and I walk inside my dad’s room.
-I see 4 nurses in there, no doctor.
+Finally, we make it to the hospital, and I walk inside my dad’s room.
+I see four nurses in there, no doctor.
 They are removing their gloves and tossing them in the garbage.

 “What happened,” I ask the nurses.
 “What happened to my dad?”

 Not a word back from them.
-One of them says that she will call the doctor to speak with me and that I should wait outside.
+One of the nurses says that she will call the doctor to speak with me and that I should wait outside.

 Finally, my mom arrives with some soup that she had made my dad.
-She had no idea what was happening and neither did our 3-year-old daughter who was now running straight into my dad’s hospital room.
+She had no idea what was happening, and neither did our 3-year-old, who was now running straight into my dad’s hospital room.

-I saw her and ran towards her and told her to come my way so she would not see my dead father.
+I saw them and ran towards them and beckoned for them to come my way so they would not see my dead father.

 I ask him what time my father passed.
 He says that he died at about 3:05 pm.

-The days pass after the terrible news and we still have no death certificate to bury my dad.
-The doctor that operated on him the same one I spoke to the day my dad died decides to go on vacation without signing the death certificate.
-By this time 8 days had passed.
+The days pass after the terrible news, and we still have no death certificate to bury my dad.
+The doctor who operated on him the same day I spoke to when my dad died decides to go on vacation without signing the death certificate.
+By this time, eight days had passed.